JANUARY 26-27, 2021

 - Receive strategies on how to leverage these changes and initiatives to improve their security and make their FISMA efforts more effective

-- Learn how to conduct a risk assessment and use the results to identity and justify more effective security solutions and gain additional resources
+- Learn how to conduct a risk assessment and use the results to identity and justify more effective security solutions and gain additional resources by influencing their organization’s planning, programming, and budget processes

 - Understand the CDM, SCAP, HBSS, and ACAS automated security solutions for meeting the President’s and OMB ISCM implementation requirements